 The PPPA enables the provisions of the Vehicle Management Local Law to extend to private land where an authorised complainant identifies a vehicle parked in a parking facility or parking station on private land in contravention of the Town’s Parking Local Laws, they can request an authorised person from the Town to issue an infringement notice.

-Once a PPPA is in place, parking officers can attend the area as part of a regular patrol or on request and will encourage compliance with parking rules and regulations.
-Attendance will depend on the agreement between you and the Town.
+Once a PPPA is in place, parking officers can attend the area on request and will encourage compliance with parking rules and regulations.

 If I have a PPPA, can I organise for the Town to tow an abandoned vehicle off my property?